Civil & Family Protection

 Strategic, Evidence-Driven, Personal

-For petitioners, the work is documentary and corroborative.
+The work is documentary and corroborative.
 Sworn allegations are necessary but rarely sufficient on their own.
-Photos with metadata, text messages with read receipts, dated voicemails, social media screenshots with URLs preserved, hospital records, prior Miami-Dade police reports, and witness statements transform a contested he-said/she-said into a documented pattern.
+Photos with metadata, text and email threads in their original format, dated voicemails, and prior Miami-Dade police reports turn a contested he-said/she-said into a documented pattern.
 Where children are involved, school records and counselor reports often carry the day.
 Where finances are involved, bank records and insurance claims become critical.

-For respondents, the work is investigative and contextual.
+The work is investigative and contextual.
 Many petitions are filed during the most contested moments of a divorce, custody dispute, or property fight, and timing alone tells a story.
-A respondent who has been served has rights that are easy to waive accidentally — the right to remain off social media about the case, the right to refuse informal contact attempts, the right to a full hearing with cross-examination, the right to subpoena records and witnesses.
-The goal is not just to win the hearing but to preserve everything downstream: employment, licensing, immigration status, federal firearm rights under 18 U.S.C. § 922(g)(8), and any concurrent family law case.
+A respondent who has been served has rights that are easy to waive accidentally: staying off social media about the case, refusing informal contact attempts, demanding a full hearing with cross-examination, subpoenaing records and witnesses.
+The goal is to win the hearing AND preserve everything downstream: employment, licensing, immigration status, federal firearm rights under 18 U.S.C.
+922(g)(8), and any concurrent family law case.

 Andre handles every phase of every case directly, from his Coral Gables office serving clients across South Florida.
-From the first phone call through the final hearing, the same attorney who reviews the petition is the attorney who appears in court.
-One attorney involved on every case, on either side, because injunction work moves too fast and the consequences are too lasting for anything less.
+The same attorney who reviews the petition is the attorney who appears in court.
+One attorney involved on every case, on either side, because injunction work moves quickly and the consequences last.

 Frequently Asked Questions